 Especially in peak ski season, mountain towns get a reputation for being money suckers.
 But Keystone in the summer offers plenty of freebies and cheap fun for travelers on a budget.
 The Friday Afternoon Club features a free, scenic chairlift ride to the top of Dercum Mountain.
 (Other times of the week, you have to pay, but even then it's not expensive.)
 At the top, free live music and free activities await.
 Add that to the incredible views and food and drink specials, and it's the perfect way to wrap up the week.

 Looking to make your vacation dream a reality?
 The Ultimate Family Summer Adventure is a fully customizable vacation package that allows guests to experience Keystone based on their preferences.

-The Keystone Lodge & Spa features a spa with more than 10,000 square feet of amenities, including a eucalyptus steam room, year-round outdoor heated pool and an oxygen treatment that's great to help combat the high altitude.
+One option: The Keystone Lodge & Spa features a spa with more than 10,000 square feet of amenities, including a eucalyptus steam room, a year-round outdoor heated pool and an oxygen treatment that's great to help combat the high altitude.
 (At this height, a spa treatment is not just considered a luxury; it can be a health necessity.
 Altitude sickness can completely derail your trip.)
-The Keystone Lodge and Spa is considered one of the top places to stay and unwind in Keystone.
+The Keystone Lodge and Spa are considered one of the top places to stay and unwind in Keystone.

 Whether you're a spa kind of traveler or not, mix and match to craft your own package and save money, time, and effort in the process.
 Add this to just one more of the many reasons why Keystone is one of our favorite places to explore in the summer.